outpaddling/LPJS/README.md

 on reliable, dedicated hardware.

-Development will continue move slowly as we focus on improving code quality and robustness before adding many more features.
+Development will continue move slowly as we focus on improving code quality and robustness before adding new features.
 The user interface may undergo significant changes as testing reveals oversights in design.